alchemyplatform/aa-sdk/site/smart-accounts/signers/choosing-a-signer.md

   link: /guides/send-user-operation
 ---

-# What is a signer?
+# What is a Signer?

-A **signer** is a service (e.g. Magic or Turnkey) or application (e.g. MetaMask) that manages the private key and signs operations.
-Most web3 users today use an [Externally Owned Account (EOA)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) with a self-custodial signer such as MetaMask to manage the private key.
+A **Signer** is a service (e.g. Magic or Turnkey) or application (e.g. MetaMask) that manages the private key and signs operations.
+Most web3 users today use an [Externally Owned Account (EOA)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) with a self-custodial Signer such as MetaMask to manage the private key.

 With Account Kit, you will deploy a **smart account** for each user instead of an EOA wallet.
 This smart account stores the user’s assets (e.g. tokens or NFTs).
 The default smart account in Account Kit is called [`LightAccount`](/smart-accounts/accounts/light-account) and it uses a typical single-owner architecture.

 The smart account is controlled by an **Owner** address.
 The smart account will only execute a transaction if it was signed by the owner’s private key.

-You can choose any signer service or application to manage the Owner private key for the user.
+You can choose any Signer service or application to manage the Owner private key for the user.
 Using services like Magic, Turnkey, or Web3auth, you can secure the user’s account with an email, social login, or passkeys.
-You can also use a self-custodial wallet like MetaMask as the signer.
+You can also use a self-custodial wallet like MetaMask as the Signer.

-This doc provides a basic introduction to signers and the criteria you should consider when choosing which signer to use with Account Kit in your application.
+This doc provides a basic introduction to signers and the criteria you should consider when choosing which Signer to use with Account Kit in your application.

-## Role of a signer
+## Role of a Signer

-The signer plays a crucial role in your app because it controls the user’s smart account.
-The signer is responsible for:
+The Signer plays a crucial role in your app because it controls the user’s smart account.
+The Signer is responsible for:

 - Securely storing the user’s private key which controls the user’s assets
 - Authenticating the user